openshift/enhancements/enhancements/network/on-prem-dual-stack-vips.md

 ### Non-Goals

-Making the `kubernetes.default` Service dual stack is not supported and will not be addressed by this work.
-We are only adding dual stack access to the API via the VIPs.
+* Making the `kubernetes.default` Service dual stack is not supported and will not be addressed by this work.

+* Configuration of any VIPs beyond a second ipv6 one for dual stack clusters.
+MetalLB is a better solution to creating arbitrary loadbalancers.

 ## Proposal